cspivack/craigspivack.com/content/blog/nginx-internal-redirects.md

 That would give you the benefits of whatever authentication and authorization middleware you'd want to apply to this route, while avoiding the cost of actually processing the file with the application.

-This is an intermediate step though -- you're still dealing with booting the application, so this really only works well for a small amount of files on a single page.
-For dealing with an image gallery, it'd make sense to move your files to S3 or DigitalOcean Spaces and create temporary URLs instead of links to your own application's routes:
+This is an intermediate step though – unless you're running your site through an async solution like Swoole, you're still booting the framework on each request, so this really only works well for a small amount of files on a page.
+For dealing with an image gallery, it'd make sense to move your files to S3 or DigitalOcean Spaces and create temporary URLs instead of links to your application's routes:

 ```php